shanielh/EggCup/README.md

 Used to wrap any PHP object with a caching layer.
 Uses docstrings on 'hosted' objects methods to determine caching behaviour.

-Currently only in-memory and redis caching support is enabled.
+Currently only in-memory, redis and apc (With no tags support) caching support is enabled.

 Redis backend supported by Predis and phpredis (C module), The latter is 3 times faster and has lower memory footprint.